An OSF command-line library

 Below are some examples on how to use it:

-# get help and see available commands, get help on a specific command $ osf -h $ osf <command> -h # setup a local folder for an existing project $ osf init # list all files for the project $ osf ls # fetch all files for the project $ osf clone # fetch an individual file from a project $ osf fetch remote/path.txt local/file.txt # add a new file $ osf upload local/file.txt remote/path.txt # add a new directory $ osf upload -r local/directory/ remote/directory
+# get help and see available commands, get help on a specific command $ osf -h $ osf <command> -h # setup a local folder for an existing project $ osf init # list all files for the project $ osf ls # fetch all files for the project $ osf clone # fetch an individual file from a project $ osf fetch remote/path.txt local/file.txt # get web view url for an individual file from a project $ osf geturl remote/path.txt # add a new file $ osf upload local/file.txt remote/path.txt # add a new directory $ osf upload -r local/directory/ remote/directory

 If the project is private you will need to provide authentication details.
+You can provide either username & password credentials or a Personal Access Token (PAT).
+You can provide these by setting either the OSF_USERNAME and OSF_PASSWORD environment variables or by setting the OSF_TOKEN environment variable.
 The password will be retrieved from the OSF_PASSWORD environment variable or you will be asked directly by the tool when you run it.

-You can set default values by using a configuration file in the current directory.
+You can set default values for the username and project by using a configuration file in the current directory.
 This is what osf init does for you.
 To set the username and project ID create .osfcli.config:

 [osf] username = yourOSFaccount@example.com project = 9zpcy